The Ultimate Guide to Iceland in December

 However, the festivities are not the only reason to come to Iceland in December.
 Many great activities are still running, and ice caving is one of the most renowned and spectacular in which you can participate.

 Water running underneath the glaciers opens up tunnels within them, allowing visitors to explore the fantastical world inside an ice cap.
-Every December, three glaciers experience tunneling, which opens up an opportunity to learn about these natural phenomena.
+December is a great time to learn about these natural phenomena, as long as the weather allows.

 Iceland's ice caves are unique places to visit, and ice cave tours are one of the most popular activities among travelers.
 However, they are natural formations that don't always cater to travelers' desires.
 After heavy rains, they often flood, which can compromise their structural integrity, and if that happens, the tour will only be conducted if it's safe.

-Because of the risks associated with entering an ice cave without knowing how stable it is, ice caving should only be done with an experienced glacier guide on an official tour.
+Because of the risks associated with entering an ice cave without knowing how stable it is, ice caving can only be done with an experienced glacier guide on an official tour.

 Northern Lights in Iceland in December